Coherent pressure structures in turbulent channel flow: Role of different forcing components

-The scenario presented here contrasts with that of \citet{morra2021colour}, who studied the contributions of the input CSD sub-blocks on the streamwise velocity component CSD output for near-wall and large-scale structures, despite the exception made to the large-scale structure of the $Re_{\tau} \approx 550$ channel. \citet{morra2021colour} showed that when $i = j$, the CSD terms positively contribute to the streamwise velocity output, whereas the $i \neq j$ terms mostly presented a negative contribution.
-The authors showed that both positive and negative contributions have approximately the same amplitude, which lead to cancellations in the output if the full input (forcing) CSD is considered.
+The scenario presented here contrasts with that of \citet{morra2021colour}, who studied the contributions of the input CSD sub-blocks on the streamwise velocity component CSD output for near-wall and large-scale structures. \citet{morra2021colour} showed that when $i = j$, the CSD terms positively contribute to the streamwise velocity output, whereas the $i \neq j$ terms mostly presented a negative contribution.
+The authors observed that both positive and negative contributions have approximately the same amplitude levels, which lead to cancellations in the output if the full input (forcing) CSD is considered.
 On the other hand, overall, in the present study the positive contributions of the input CSD sub-blocks have higher amplitudes than the negative contributions.
 Therefore, when all input CSD terms are considered, a positive pressure output is obtained, with higher amplitude than those observed if only isolated input CSD sub-blocks are considered, in a mostly constructive interference.
 Differently from \citet{morra2021colour}, it seems that for the pressure component the input CSD off-diagonal terms ($i \neq j$) do not play a leading role, at least for the near-wall structures, as the magnitude of such terms is much smaller than that of the diagonal terms ($i = j$).
-The exceptions seem to occur for the large-scale and spanwise-coherent structures at $Re_{\tau} \approx 550$ (middle and right frames of figure \ref{fig:Pff_subblocks_p_y0_y05_Retau550}), for which the $\mathsfbi{F}_{xy}$ term has a large negative amplitude that significantly contributes for the output when considering the full forcing CSD.
+The exceptions seem to occur for the large-scale and spanwise-coherent structures at $Re_{\tau} \approx 550$ (middle and right frames of figure \ref{fig:Pff_subblocks_p_y0_y05_Retau550}), for which the $\boldsymbol{F}_{xy}$ term has a large negative amplitude that significantly contributes for the output when considering the full forcing CSD.
+Such characteristics of non-linear terms suggest that a simpler forcing model may be possible if one is interested in pressure structures.
+The lower level of destructive interference also helps understanding the good performance of both resolvent modes in predicting the leading SPOD modes.